 Do I need to prepay for the class?
 Not necessarily.
 You can pay when you come.
 Cash or credit card.
 We don't take checks, however.
 Also note, there is a 4% extra charge for credit card payments.

 Can I get directions to the range just so I can look it over?
-No, we like to keep our location as private as possible.
-You'll be shown the facility on class day.
-You can see the many photos here on the site to get an idea of what the range looks like.
+No, we like to keep the locations that we use as private as possible.
+You'll be shown the facility you'll be using on class day.
+We use beautiful farm land settings as a rule.
+You won't be disappointed. :)

 What is involved with shipping my rifle by airline, should I choose to fly?
 Since these rules may change on short notice, it is best to check with the airline to see what the requirements are.
 If you are planning to put your rifle with the check on luggage in the plane, be sure to get a very high quality rifle case such as the Pelican, Starlight, or similar.
 Any case costing less than 200 dollars is probably not going to do the job.
 Ammo may need to be shipped separately.
 You can elect to have your ammo shipped by UPS or other such carrier to our location ahead of time.
 You can even buy ammo online and have them ship it here to us.